Our grading system explained

 France’s very own Grand Canyon, the Verdon Gorge in Provence, presents an unusual trekking opportunity - descending rather than ascending into the deepest river canyon in Europe.

 It’s arguably the Alps though that provide France’s greatest treks.
 The first forays into the mountains for pleasure were stimulated by the work of artists, writers and poets in the late 18th Century.
-Over time former shepherds’ trails, isolated farmers’ huts and remote lakes became the heart of a wonderful network of hiking trails and climbing routes, above and around mountain towns such as Chamonix.
-Trekking routes such as the classic Tour du Mont Blanc, or a challenging ascent of Mont Blanc towers above the alpine towns, meadows and valleys and, for the greatest views, you can climb to the very top on our challenging Mont Blanc Summit trekking peak.
+Over time former shepherds’ trails, isolated farmers’ huts and remote lakes became the heart of a wonderful network of hiking trails and climbing routes above and around mountain towns such as Chamonix.
+The twisted, peak of Mont Blanc towers above the alpine towns, meadows and valleys and, for the greatest views, you can climb to the very top on our challenging Mont Blanc Summit trekking peak.

-However, there are still small corners of the French Alps that are surprisingly little known outside of the country such as the stunning Claree Valley and the wonderful mountains and valleys of the Mercantour region.
+However, there are still small corners of the French Alps that are surprisingly little known outside of the country such as the stunning Claree Valley and the wonderful mountains and valleys of the Maritime Alps.
 Here you may find that you have the trail all to yourself!